jina-ai/jina/docs/concepts/executor/docarray-v2.md

 You can refer to the [DocArray v2 readme](https://github.com/docarray/docarray/tree/feat-rewrite-v2) for more details.

 On Jina side this has actually quite a big impact on the spirit of how we are building Executor.
-Indeed, with docarray v1 the version that is currently used in Jina, the `Document` as a fixed schema and the Executor perform in place operation on directly on it.
+Indeed, with DocArray v1 the version that is currently used in Jina, the `Document` as a fixed schema and the Executor performs in place operations on directly on it.
 With DocArray v2 things change slightly.
 Each executor will need to define its own input schema and output schema.
 Of course, we still provided predefined schema.
 We believe this will allow Executor to be more expressive and flexible.

-## New (Beta) Executor API
+## (Beta) New Executor API

-To reflect the change with DocArray v2, we have slightly extended the Executor API to support schema definition.
+To reflect the change with DocArray v2, the Executor API now supports schema definition.
 The design is freely inspired by [FastAPI](https://fastapi.tiangolo.com/).